dllewellyn/AI-Tech-Scalers/presentation.md

 ### The AI-Powered Approach

-AI agents generate FAQs from documentation and manage calls and support tickets, with the core team handling only escalations.
+Documentation generated by AI from existing artifacts which is used to generate FAQs, manage calls and support tickets, fixing minor bugs, with the core team handling only escalations.

 </div>

 <!--
+Customer Support (13:00 - 14:40)
 Finally, customer support.

+Traditional: Often handled by founders/operations, but may need 1-2 extra people for volume.

 **StandardBuild**, now at a cumulative total of around 23 people, would typically hire dedicated support staff.
 This team would manually set up support channels, painstakingly create knowledge bases and FAQs, and handle customer inquiries through often time-consuming workflows.

+AI-Powered: AI tools can create documentation from videos, code, etc., building a strong knowledge base.
+Automate a lot of customer support.

 **AI-Optima**, with its core team of around 13, uses AI to transform this.
 AI agents can be trained on existing documentation (even code or videos) to automatically generate comprehensive FAQs and knowledge bases.
-These AI agents can then handle a large volume of initial customer calls and support tickets, with the small core human team stepping in only for complex escalations or issues the AI can't resolve.
+These AI agents can then handle a large volume of initial customer calls and support tickets, with the small core human team stepping in only for complex escalations.

+While lean traditional startups might not have dedicated support, the workload often falls on development teams, increasing their size.
+AI can mitigate this.
 -->

 ---